stellaquizas/system-demo/README.md

 3. **Independent Pipelines**: Frontend and backend have separate CI/CD pipelines
 4. **Coordinated Releases**: Version tags are synchronized across all repositories

+**Important Note**: The `system-demo` repository does not handle CI/CD for the component repositories.
+It only manages release workflows and coordinates versioning across repositories.
+Each component repository (`system-rest` and `system-vue`) has its own independent CI/CD pipeline that handles testing, building, and deploying that specific component.

 ### 8.2 CI/CD Features